I Need a Man (Grace Jones song)

-"I Need a Man" is a 1975 single by Grace Jones.
+"I Need a Man" is the debut single by Grace Jones, released in 1975 through Beam Junction.
+It was re-released in 1977, and reached number 83 on the US Billboard Hot 100 and topped the US Dance Club Songs chart.

 Background

 "I Need a Man" was the debut single for Grace Jones, originally recorded and released in France for the label Orfeus while Jones was still working as a fashion model.
 It is a disco and funk song.
 Its initial release passed fairly unnoticed.
 The track was later re-mixed and released in the U.S. on the minor disco label Beam Junction before Jones signed with Island Records and included it on her 1977 debut album Portfolio.
 "I Need a Man" then became a modest hit, reaching number 1 spot on the Billboard dance chart.
 It also contributed to Jones' growing popularity among gay scene.

+According to Jones, the original writer of the song, Paul Slade, was an "anonymous, hardworking session guy" who had been writing English lyrics for French singers who wanted to sing in English.
+Jones claimed to have helped write the words for "I Need a Man" but was not credited as co-writer.

 The original mix of "I Need a Man", together with its B-side, "Again and Again", remain unreleased on CD.

 Music video

-The music video for the song was made using the chroma key technique and presents Grace wearing a white, knee-long plain dress, dancing to the track.
+The music video for the song was made using the chroma key technique and presents Jones wearing a white, knee-length plain dress, dancing to the track.